Rohan, Middle-earth: People

-The Dúnedain of Gondor and the Rohirrim are distantly related, having descended from the same place.
+The Rohirrim are distantly related to the Dúnedain of Gondor, having descended from the same place.
 Unlike the inhabitants of Gondor, who are portrayed as enlightened and highly civilized, the Rohirrim are shown as being at a lower level of enlightenment.

 The names and many details of Rohirric culture are derived from Germanic cultures, particularly that of the Anglo-Saxons and their Old English language, towards which Tolkien felt a strong affinity.
 Anglo-Saxon England was defeated by the cavalry of the Normans at the Battle of Hastings, and some Tolkien scholars have suggested that the Rohirrim are Tolkien's wishful version of an Anglo-Saxon society that retained a "rider culture", and would have been able to resist such an invasion.
 The Tolkien scholar Tom Shippey notes that Tolkien derived the emblem of the House of Éorl, a "white horse upon green", from the Uffington White Horse carved into the grass of the chalk downs in England.

 While Tolkien represents the Rohirrim with Anglo-Saxon culture and language, their ancestors are given Gothic attributes.
 The names of Rhovanion's royal family, (the ancestors of the Rohirrim), include such names as Vidugavia, Vidumavi and Vinitharya, which are of Gothic origin.
 Vidugavia specifically has been seen as an synonym for Vitiges, king of the Ostrogoths in Italy from 536 to 540.
 Tolkien saw this as a parallel with the real-world relationship between Old English and Gothic.

 In response to a query about clothing styles in Middle-earth, Tolkien wrote: